 Māori | English

-In 1982 the council took on University of Waikato senior lecturer in Māori John Moorfield, as a consultant on curriculum development for bilingual schools in English-speaking communities.
+In 1982 John Moorfield, senior lecturer in Māori at the University of Waikato, became a consultant on curriculum development for bilingual schools in English-speaking communities.
 He completed a draft Māori language syllabus for bilingual education programmes.

 Te Wāhanga balanced its focus on Māori education with an international perspective.
 It established contacts with other research institutions in Aotearoa and around the world to understand how other researchers approached the issues it was dealing with.